-Highland Community College Western Center in Baileyville, KS is entering its second school year ready to serve students in and around the Nemaha and Marshall County portions of Northeast Kansas.
+Highland Community College Western Center in Baileyville, KS is preparing for its third academic year, ready to serve students in and around the Nemaha and Marshall County portions of Northeast Kansas.
 After receiving a Federal Title III grant to expand educational access to the area's rural communities, the HCC Western Center plans to serve traditional and non-traditional students alike.
 (More info on the grant is available at: http://highlandcc.edu/pages/title-iii_0.)
 Students may choose to live at home while pursuing a college degree.
 Even high school juniors and seniors can take advantage of our technical programs during the school day.
 Numerous Allied Health and general education courses leading to certificates and degrees are being offered.
 Opportunities in Precision Ag, Engineering Graphics, and Manufacturing Technology will be available August 2016.

 Western Center Technical Coursework for Fall 2017 and Spring 2018:

 - Diesel Technology I

 - Medical Office Assistant